 For all other information regarding Graduate Applications and Procedures, please click here.

-From the date of application, it may take between 1-3 months for processing in the ECE Department.
-PLEASE check your application status online before contacting the department.
-The large volume of applications take considerable time to process.
-Please allow sufficient time for your material / status to be uploaded.
-If you are still concerned about your application after a suitable length of time, you may wish to contact the department.
+From the date of application, it may take between 1-3 months for processing due to the large volume of applications we receive.
+After a suitable length of time, if your application still shows incomplete, you may wish to contact Cheryl Gies, the ECE Graduate Administrative Assistant.
 Your patience is appreciated.